 This webinar is suitable for both new Toolkit users and as a refresher for people who undertook training in 2012.
 Watching the webinar is best suited to a person in a leadership role at your CLC, preferably someone who is used to using CLSIS and Microsoft Excel.

 Many CLCs have found that having two people involved in an LNAT process was very helpful.
 Therefore, you could have one strategic person and one technical person watching the webinar for greatest value to your Centre.

 Legal Needs Assessment Framework

-The Legal Needs Assessment Framework and its associated Strategic Planning Toolkit are powerful new tools which allow CLCs to estimate and analyse legal need in the context of disadvantage in their communities.
-Improved understanding of legal need allows for evidence-based strategic planning for targeted CLC service delivery and evidence-based argument for the activities of CLCs in funding submissions.
+The Legal Needs Assessment Framework (the Framework) and its associated Toolkit (the LNAT) are powerful tools which allow CLCs to estimate and analyse legal need in the context of disadvantage in their communities.
+Improved understanding of legal need allows for evidence-based strategic and service planning for targeted CLC service delivery and evidence-based argument for the activities of CLCs in funding submissions.

-The application of this research at the national and state/territory levels has provided NACLC and CLCs with a consistent evidence-based approach to understanding the distribution of legal need in the context of disadvantage across the country.
+Initiated through research conducted by Judith Stubbs and Associates (JSA) in 2010, and expanded by NACLC in 2012, the Framework provided NACLC and CLCs with an evidence-based approach to understanding the distribution of legal need in the context of disadvantage across the country.
 The research can be used in strategic planning for service delivery by individual centres and the sector more generally.

 The Framework informed the development of the LNAT for CLCs containing: queries that can be run on their own data; spreadsheets for display and analysis of data; spreadsheets summarising the data on indicators of legal need by Local Government Area and suburb around Australia; and a comprehensive written Toolkit Guide with instructions for its use.